RadioPotin/rainfall42/bonus1/README.md

 End of assembler dump.
 ```

-## How to exploit ?

-Everythings looks like to happen in the `main` function.
+## Identifying the vulnerability

-Ok, se we clearly can see that the `main` function is calling `execl` with the `/bin/sh` and `sh` arguments.
+We clearly can see that the `main` function is calling `execl` with the `/bin/sh` and `sh` arguments.

-But how can we get there.
+But how can we get there ?

+### First step

 Our first argument to this binary is passed to `i = atoi(argv[1])`.

 Then if our first argument is at most equal to `9`.

 We can go further.

+### Second step

-After this check, our value is multiplied by `4`.
+Then the value returned by `atoi()` is multiplied by `4`.

-So `i` become `i * 4`.
+So `i` becomes `i * 4`.

 Then we have `memcpy(buffer, argv[2], i)`.

-We pass our second argument to the binary and it is copied bytes per bytes to the `buffer`.
+We pass our second argument to the binary and it is copied byte after byte to the `buffer`.

 The `buffer` can hold at most `40` bytes.

 We cleary have a buffer overflow potential here.

-But from a simple mathematical analysis it is not possible.
+But from a simple mathematical standpoint, it is not possible.

-In deed, to get a buffer overflow, we have to pass more than `40` bytes to the `memcpy()` function.
+Indeed, to get a buffer overflow, we have to pass more than `40` bytes to the `memcpy()` function.

 But to get there we can at most give: `9 * 4` = `36 bytes` to `memcpy()`.

 After a bit digging we can see that a integer conversion occurs there.

-We receive a signed integer from the `atoi()` function.
-But we pass a unsigned integer to memcpy().
+We receive a signed integer from the `atoi()` function, but we pass a unsigned integer to `memcpy()`.

-So we must ensure to have a correct value for the `i` variable as a signed integer to by pass the first check and trigger a buffer overflow.
+So we must ensure to have a correct value for the `i` variable as a signed integer and pass the first check and still trigger a buffer overflow.

-## Exploit
+## Overflowing the buffer

-Since the integer is at the higher memory address than the buffer, we can easily overflow this address and pass the condition for i = 1464814662.
+Since the integer is at the higher memory address than the buffer, we can easily overflow this address and bypass the condition for i = 1464814662.

-So technichaly we need more than 40 bytes to overflow the buffer and be abble to overwrite the integer.
+So technically we need more than 40 bytes to overflow the buffer and be able to overwrite the integer.

 But how can we pass a positive value to memcpy with a negative integer as input ?